 2. Garlic or Chinese Chives

-Garlic, or Chinese chives, have larger and flatter leaves than plain chives with a slightly stronger onion & garlic flavour.
+Garlic, or Chinese chives, have larger and flatter leaves than the plain ones with a slightly stronger onion & garlic flavour.

-As opposed to plain chives they are used more as an ingredient in recipes.
+As opposed to the plain ones they are used more as an ingredient in recipes.
 Although they can also be used as a garnish.